Thursday, May 29, 2014

 After Mass I hurried out to my car, but I needn't have worried.
 It was 8:45, and I had plenty of time to drive the few minutes to campus and get into the library to open the meeting room.
 It worked out perfect.
 Although barely anyone attended the meeting, and I have to be honest and admit that I felt a bit annoyed.
 I am anal - I sent out a reminder. :0

 But anyway, it was a lovely start to the morning.
-I was thinking as I was sitting in my pew how I felt connected to other Catholics around the world attending Mass for this feast day, and I thought of Cristina, far away in Rome right now, but united to me in spirit via the holy sacrifice of the Mass.
+I was thinking as I was sitting in my pew how I felt connected to other Catholics around the world attending Mass for this feast day.
 And isn't that a beautiful thing?

 Ok, so let's chat: is the Ascension a holy day of obligation in your diocese?
 If it isn't, would you rather it be so?
 Leave me a comment!